 At WP Engine, we are proud to host a number of eCommerce sites.
 We combine a dedicated work environment with a toolkit for WooCommerce integration.
 Additionally, our digital experience platform will provide your business with SEO-ready performance, improved mobile experiences, and reliable security.

 You’ll also have access to third-party integrations for WordPress and all of the most popular eCommerce platforms.
-WP Engine is ideal for your eCommerce store, because it is built for speed, easily scalable, and provides simple staging so you can test your store before launching.
+WP Engine’s WooCommerce Hosting solution is ideal for your eCommerce store because it is built for speed, is easily scalable, and provides simple staging so you can test your store before launching.